neulab/prompt2model/README.md

 We have [written a paper describing Prompt2Model in detail](https://arxiv.org/abs/2308.12261).

-If you use Prompt2Model in your research, please cite our paper:
+If you use Prompt2Model in your research, please cite us!

+If you discuss or use the overall prompt2model framework, please reference
 ```bibtex
 @misc{prompt2model,
       title={Prompt2Model: Generating Deployable Models from Natural Language Instructions},